Discover What Our Customers

 Since it is a company, an SPV has its own assets and liabilities.

-The financial separation means that if the business gets into financial difficulties, then the impact is restricted to the company and usually does not impact any other side of the business.
+The financial separation means that if the business gets into financial difficulties, the impact is restricted to the company and usually does not impact any other side of the business.

 One of the main attractions to investing in property through an SPV is tax efficiency.
 The value of this is higher for higher rate taxpayers or investors with an extensive property portfolio.

 This cost is then offset against the profits achieved through rent, and the debt to the owner is repaid.

 The ownership is easier to divide through share ownership, assigning proportional responsibility for keeping up with the mortgage repayments.

-The importance of separating financial risk cannot be overstated; your personal property such as your family home does not form part of the security and therefore are kept separate from the business assets.
+The importance of separating financial risk cannot be overstated; your personal property, such as your family home, does not form part of the security and therefore are kept separate from the business assets.

 As with any other mortgage, each lender has a set of lending criteria that have to be met for them to be able to extend an offer.

-The application process will include enquiries about:
+The SPV buy to let mortgage application process will include enquiries about: